ganbarodigital/php-mv-type-checking/docs/V1/Exceptions/InvalidPcreRegex.md

      * create a new exception, from a PHP variable
      *
      * @param  mixed $fieldOrVar
-     *         the variable that must be empty
+     *         the variable that contains the invalid PCRE regex
      * @param  string $fieldOrVarName
      *         the name of the variable
      * @param  array $callerFilter